LiminLi-xjtu/MMOSurv/README.md

 cd MMOSurv/Data_preprocessing

-//we summarize the gene expression of patients with the same type of cancer into a csv file in extract_RNASeq_expression.py
+we summarize the gene expression of patients with the same type of cancer into a csv file in the file extract_RNASeq_expression.py

 python extract_RNASeq_expression.py

 python extract_miRNA_expression.py

-(we summarize the gene expression of patients with the same type of cancer into a csv file in extract_RNASeq_expression.py
+In the file RNASeq_variable_filter.py, we imputed missing data, filtered out noise-sensitive features (those whose values ​​remained almost constant across samples), and performed a logarithmic transformation.

 python RNASeq_variable_filter.py